JasonCasperson/Final_Project_UTAUSTIN/README.md

 After training and running the data through the model, several conclusions and biases came to light:

 - The most prominent features with high correlation to housing prices were house size, zip code, acreage, and the number of bedrooms.
-Notably, weather-related factors exhibited little to no direct correlation with housing prices.
+Notably, all very common sense conclusions.

 - An observable bias was the overrepresentation of addresses from New York, which skewed the analysis results.
 This bias can be attributed to the concentration of New York data in the dataset.

-- A limitation of our analysis was the relatively limited feature set from the Open Weather API.
+- A limitation of our analysis was the relatively limited feature set .
 To conduct more in-depth analysis, further iterations of the model should expand the range of features incorporated.

-In conclusion, while our analysis offers valuable insights into factors affecting housing prices, it's essential to consider the inherent biases and data limitations.
-Further research and analysis can provide a more comprehensive understanding of housing price dynamics in the East Coast real estate market.
+In conclusion, while our analysis offers valuable insights into factors affecting housing prices with high accuracy of correlation, it's essential to consider the inherent biases and data limitations such as the time and scope of the project.
+Further research and analysis with more provided features can provide a more comprehensive understanding of housing price dynamics in the East Coast real estate market.